yakiro-nvg/yapd/README.md

 also.
 Combining the power of various channel with a boosted classifier, this algorithm out-performs other state of art algorithms, both speed and accuracy.
-In stead of using the integral images as the precursor (ICF), ACF aggregates these feature into a single pixel lookup, that is cheap to be stored, and crazy fast to lookup.
+In stead of using the integral images as the precursor (ICF), ACF aggregates these feature into a single pixel, that is cheap to be stored, and crazy fast to lookup.

 Another key to achieves realtime performance is `fast pyramid features`, that was invented by the same author of ACF as well.
 Based on natural image research, he